aws/aws-emr-containers-best-practices/content/security/docs/spark/encryption.md

     requests:
       storage: 10Gi
 ```
 Once these resources are created, you can specify them in your drivers and executors.
 You can see an example of this specification below.
+Keep in mind, you can only attach an EBS volume to single EC2 instance or a Kubernetes pod.
+Therefore, if you have multiple executor pods, you need to create multiple PVCs to fulfill this request
 ```
 --conf spark.kubernetes.driver.volumes.persistentVolumeClaim.data.options.claimName=spark-driver-pvc
 --conf spark.kubernetes.driver.volumes.persistentVolumeClaim.data.mount.readOnly=false